 Joules Munch Bag

-Best bits: A plastic tub inside to contain food
+Best bits: A plastic tub inside to contain food and easy to clean

 From British designer Joules, this decently-sized zip bag comes in a range of colours and fun designs with a wipe-clean interior.
 Not only that, but inside you'll find a handy plastic container, aptly sized for carrying a sandwich or wrap.
 Although limited in terms of compartments, this lunch bag does exactly what's required – transporting food and drink to and from school without messy spills.